HWHapply/VID/README.md

              --sample_column your_sample_id_colname
              --batch_column your_batch_colname
 ```
+Specify the 'batch_column' as None if no batch appeared in dataset.
+The VID will ignore batch correction step if None is passed.

 #### 2. Virus marker list ####
 A txt file contains the list of virus biomarkers, should be included in current work directory:
 ```